UX Design

 MY ROLE

-• Observer and note taker for 2 rounds of usability tests
+• Phase 2: Lead UX designer, observer and note taker for usability tests

 Project Context